fwyc0573/MeasurementBasedModelingGenerators/readme.md

 # Flexible Measurement-based Modeling Generators

-This repository contains the modeling generators for our IEEE IWQoS'23 contributed paper "A Holistic QoS View of Crowdsourced Edge Cloud Platform".
+The paper in IEEE IWQoS'23 conference -- "A Holistic QoS View of Crowdsourced Edge Cloud Platform".

 ### Introduction